rosbit/delay-tasks/README.md

 $ make
 ```

-  An executable will be generated.
-Run it like this
+  An executable `delay-tasks` will be generated.
+Run it like the following:

 ```bash
 $ CONF_FILE=./sample.conf.json ./delay-tasks